-If you’re working with a left-to-right script, your typesetting will be fairly straightforward.
-We use Latin letters (Roman script) in English, Spanish and German, just to name a few examples of left-to-right scripts.
+Your language typesetting will be pretty straightforward if you’re working with a left-to-right script.
+We use Latin letters (Roman script) in English, Spanish and German, to name a few examples of left-to-right scripts.
 When you are typesetting a book or a brochure, you won’t have trouble sourcing a typesetting service for any of these languages.